Vanilagy/Marbleland/docs/api.md

 **Requires [authentication](#authentication).** Unmarks a pack as loved.

 ### `POST` /api/level/{level-id}/curate-vote
 **Requires [authentication](#authentication) and curator privileges.** Casts a curator vote on a level.
-If the resulting score meets the threshold, the level is automatically featured.
+If the resulting score is below threshold, it is hidden from normal view.

 **Request body (`Content-Type: application/json`):**
 ```typescript